 - Leadership experiences

-- Ability to meet published technical standards of the College of Allied Health Sciences and the Master of Occupational Therapy degree program
+- Ability to meet published technical standards of the College of Health Professions and the Master of Occupational Therapy degree program

 - Background check

-- Transcripts showing completion of all pre-requisites with a C or better grade
+- Official Transcripts showing completion of all pre-requisites with a “C” or better grade

 Coursework from another occupational therapy program may not be transferred to meet the requirements for admission to or graduation from the program.

-Application Deadline for the Master’s in Occupational Therapy is March 1 in Memphis.
+Application Deadline for the Master’s in Occupational Therapy is March 5 in Memphis.
 Applications must be completed online.
-Click here to apply.

-Versions of the following forms must be completed and electronically submitted to OTCAS.*
+The following forms may be completed and submitted to OT department as needed:

 930 Madison Avenue